Arc-Computer/arc-memory/docs/enhancement-plan.md

 # Enhancing Arc Memory's Knowledge Graph Capabilities

 This document outlines a comprehensive plan to enhance Arc Memory's knowledge graph capabilities to provide richer context for LLM reasoning.
-The plan focuses on three key areas: enhanced metadata extraction, deeper semantic analysis, and improved temporal modeling.
+The plan focuses on four key areas: enhanced metadata extraction, deeper semantic analysis, improved temporal modeling, and advanced reasoning structures.
+These enhancements are designed to optimize the JSON payload exported for LLM reasoning, ensuring it contains the rich context needed for sophisticated analysis.

+> **Note:** This plan incorporates the latest research from 2024-2025 in Graph RAG, Knowledge Graph of Thoughts (KGoT), and temporal knowledge graph reasoning to ensure Arc Memory remains at the cutting edge of knowledge graph-based code reasoning.

 ## 1. Enhanced Metadata Extraction